ABCD-ReproNim/exercises/break/downloadMRI.md

 ***

-11. Once the download is completed, we can list the files that have been downloaded.
-We will see a few files.
+11. Once the download is complete, we can list the files.
 The relevant file is `fmriresults01.txt`, which contains information about each image in this structure.
-We can also make a directory to store the image files that we'll download.

 ```python
 ! ls /home/jovyan/ABCDndar